Adriaan Richter

-Adriaanus Jacobus 'Adriaan' Richter (born 10 May 1966), is a former South African rugby union player who played for the South Africa national rugby union team between 1992 and 1995.
+Adrianus Hendrikus 'Adriaan' Richter (born 10 May 1966), is a former South African rugby union player who played for the South Africa national rugby union team between 1992 and 1995.

 Career

 Province

 Richter made his provincial debut for Transvaal in 1988.
 He moved to Northern Transvaal (later renamed the Blue Bulls) and played 137 matches for the union, captaining the team 80 times.

-National Team
+National team

 He played his first test match for the Springboks on 17 October 1992 against France at the Stade de Gerland in Lyon.
 He was a member of the South African squad that won the 1995 Rugby World Cup, captaining the Springboks in their victory over Romania, during the pool matches.
 His last test match was on 10 June 1995 against Samoa, during the 1995 World Cup quarter-finals at Ellis Park in Johannesburg.
 Richter also played in nineteen tour matches, scoring seven tries for the Springboks.